sodaviz/soda/docs/source/guide/annotations.rst

         end: number;    // <- the end of the interval that the annotation describes }

-ContinuousAnnotation
+PlotAnnotation
 ^^^^^^^^^^^^^^^^^^^^

-Objects that implement ContinuousAnnotation can be used to render glyphs that represent intervals in a sequence domain for which there are position specific real number values (e.g. GC content).
+Objects that implement PlotAnnotation can be used to render glyphs that represent intervals in a sequence domain for which there are position specific real number values (e.g. GC content).

 .. code-block:: typescript

-    interface ContinuousAnnotation extends Annotation {
+    interface PlotAnnotation extends Annotation {
         id: string;
         start: number;
         end: number;